AlfredBr/AARCH64-SIMD/README.md

 Throughput differences illustrate how multi-core execution and vectorization compound.
 Results vary with CPU architecture and thermal conditions, but the checksum should stay constant if the hardware supports IEEE-754 single-precision correctly.

----

 ## Tips for experimentation
 - Adjust `--length` or `--iterations` to emphasize either memory bandwidth (`length`) or compute intensity (`iterations`).
 - Compare Debug vs Release.
 JIT optimizations (loop unrolling, constant folding) are essential for SIMD performance.
 - Inspect `Vector<float>.Count` on different machines to see how Intel AVX-512 or ARM SVE-ready chips expose wider lanes without code changes.

----
+(NOTE: I've tested this on Intel AVX2 and ARM NEON hardware only so far, but it should work seamlessly on wider SIMD hardware.  `Vector<T>.Count` is the number of lanes on your CPU and the code adapts automatically at runtime.
+If you run this on an AVX-512 capable CPU, you should see `Vector<float>.Count` equal to 16 lanes!)

 ## Troubleshooting
 - **Is Release run slower than expected?** Ensure the process is 64-bit and your CPU is not thermally throttled.
 Running from Visual Studio with the debugger attached may force Debug optimizations off.